SithumE/Tweet-Manager/README.txt

 10. helper.c: This is a helper class which includes all utility functions used throughout the program
 11. headerA3.h: This is a header file containing all the prototypes and libraries used throughout the program

-SECTION FOUR

-There are no missing features, inefficiencies or edge cases that were not figured out

-SECTION FIVE

-Future Improvements:

-1. Display the menu options/user prompts/user inputs in three different colours to enhance user's experience
-2. Create a src, include, and bin folder to seperate .c files (src), .h file (include) and executable (bin)

 IMPORTANT NOTICES